LasseWolter/blankpic/README.md

-# Repository of the Official #nopic Website
+# Repository of the Official #blankpic Website